 The Clearinghouse employee is primarily concerned with predictability and control.
 This employee is most comfortable when he/she has an information control system followed consistently by coworkers.
 The need to control information may come from perfectionism or may be masking fears about their worth to the company.
 If the former, the key factor is how far he/she will go to control the flow of technical or business information.
 Positions that might be a positive fit for a Clearinghouse – forms technician, data tracker or scheduler.
 Their work is typically detailed and reliable.

 Emotional Victims are insecure individuals who are afraid their work isn’t up to par, have low self-esteem, or are fearful people don’t like them.
 This type of employee may not emotionally equipped for the normal give and take of today’s workplace.
-They can become overly wounded by legitimate, mundane feedback or normal supervisory boundary setting.
+They can become overly wounded by constructive feedback or normal supervisory boundary setting.

 Toxic?
 Whether or not the Emotional Venter is toxic or how toxic he/she might become depends on the frequency and degree of offense and trauma to others.
 The louder and more aggressive their language, the more toxic they become.
 The nature of their toxicity manifests in coworker fears that evolve into attempts to avoid becoming targets.
 Sensitive employees are more harmed by these outbursts and can become traumatized.
 Venters discharge their emotions and move on; meanwhile the roadside is littered with victims.
 A particular red flag is when the venting targets one individual repeatedly.
 Finally, this type of behavior expressed toward important clients may have a direct and negative effect on company financial success and/or customer service goals.